-The Criminal Code offence of dangerous driving is made out where viewed objectively, the driving is dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place where the driving occurs and the amount of traffic there at the time or that might reasonably be expected.
+The Criminal Code offence of dangerous driving is made out where viewed objectively, your driving is dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place where the driving occurs and the amount of traffic there at the time or that might reasonably be expected.

 A dangerous driving conviction results in a criminal record and (in Ontario) an automatic one-year licence suspension (for a first offence).
 Drivers with previous convictions for dangerous driving or impaired driving may face a longer licence suspension (for example, see Section 41 of the Ontario Highway Traffic Act).

 A good lawyer may be able to have a Dangerous Driving charge reduced to a charge of Careless Driving.
-This is an excellent outcome as a conviction for dangerous driving is far worse than a conviction for careless driving.
+This is generally an excellent outcome as a conviction for dangerous driving is far worse than a conviction for careless driving.
 Although a conviction for careless driving will lead to higher motor vehicle insurance rates, it is not a criminal offence and therefore does not result in a criminal record.
 Nor does it lead to an automatic licence suspension.

 A "few seconds" of negligent driving

-In a recent case, the Supreme Court of Canada restored the acquittal of a B.C. driver whose pick-up truck, for no apparent reason, suddenly crossed the solid centre line into the path of an oncoming vehicle, killing all three occupants.
+In a 2008 case, the Supreme Court of Canada restored the acquittal of a B.C. driver whose pick-up truck, for no apparent reason, suddenly crossed the solid centre line into the path of an oncoming vehicle, killing all three occupants.